batoolsalehi/FL-based-Sector-Selection/README.md

 ### Run Centerlized and Local Learning:
 To access the code of the FLASH architecture see "codes/center_local".
+We use a fixed seed throughout all experiments.
+Run the commands below to generate the seed and global test data accordingly.
+Remember to change to base path to your own local machine.

+        python generate_randperm.py
+        python all_test.py
+Finally, you can run the local and centerlized learning schemes as below:

+#### Centerlized Learning:

+        python main.py --data_folder path_to_data --input coord img lidar --epochs 100 --model_folder save_model_path --test_all_path path_to_global_testset_directory
+#### Local Learning:

+To run the local learning for each vehicle, pass the experiment_epiosdes individually as:

+        python main.py --data_folder path_to_data --input coord img lidar --epochs 100 --model_folder save_model_path --test_all_path path_to_global_testset_directory --experiment_epiosdes vehicle_id

 ### Run Federated Learning framework:
 To access the code of the FLASH architecture see "codes/federated".
 A bash script is included in the repository that performs aggregation on the entire global model.
 Simply, run the bash script by passing the path to the data and model directory as: